Home » Why Chill Cookie Dough?

 Why Chill Cookie Dough?

-Have you ever wondered why people chill cookie dough, and some people don't?
+Have you ever wondered why some recipes require you to chill cookie dough and some don't?
 Yes, you can make cookies without chilling the dough, and yes you can make cookies with chilling the dough, so what's the difference?
-Learn why you should chill cookie dough below.
+Learn about the reasons to chill cookie dough.

 But, as I've been focusing more on recipe development and sharing recipes, and less on commercial baking, I've had time to dive into this more.
 The verdict?
 If I'm making soft and chewy cookies, then I actually prefer chilling the cookie dough.
 Plus, if you read my Tips for Baking With a Gas Oven post, and you were rolling your eyes about chilling cookie dough, then read on for all the benefits!
 So, today I am going to answer the question of Why Chill Cookie Dough?